Healthcare Mobile Apps:

 3. Healthcare data – secured.

-Healthcare apps installed into everyone’s phone bring various cybersecurity issues.
+Healthcare mobile apps installed into everyone’s phone bring various cybersecurity issues.
 First of all, it concerns the safety of massive patient data transfers and processing, including not only personal information and medical records, but also financial data.

 Today, mHealth is already bound by a set of regulations that align technology in healthcare with existing systems.
 HIPAA and HITECH regulations, Food and Drug Administration (FDA) guidance, certification requirements are the starting points that regulate the way publishers design, engineer and distribute apps.
 Future healthcare solutions will better focus on risk-mitigation, data encryption, and fail safety, both for every personal device and the whole systems.